shabin5785/Udemy-React/React_Doc_4.md

 Events emitted by a Web Component may not properly propagate through a React render tree.
 You will need to manually attach event handlers to handle these events within your React components.

 **Higher-Order Components**
+A higher-order component (HOC) is an advanced technique in React for reusing component logic.
+HOCs are not part of the React API, per se.
+They are a pattern that emerges from React's compositional nature.

+Concretely, a higher-order component is a function that takes a component and returns a new component.
+Whereas a component transforms props into UI, a higher-order component transforms a component into another component.
+HOCs are common in third-party React libraries, such as Redux's connect and Relay's createContainer.